octalmage/lull/README.md

     * Lull won't be able to detect the ads if Hulu isn't fullscreen.
 3. Enjoy Hulu without the annoying ads!

+Currently doesn't support multiple monitors.
+If you have a muli-monitor setup, mirror the displays.

 ### [Download](https://github.com/octalmage/lull/releases/latest)

 ### License